Jerry Sloan: Utah Jazz

 Sloan collected his 1,000th career win against the Dallas Mavericks on December 11, 2006, in a 101–79 victory, which made him only the fifth coach in NBA history to reach the milestone.
 After disappointing seasons in 2004–05 and 2005–06, the Jazz in the 2006–07 returned to contention.
-For this, Sloan was again on many sportswriters ballots for Coach of the Year, however he lost the award to Toronto Raptors head coach Sam Mitchell, who led his team to a franchise record-tying 47 victories and their first Atlantic Division title.
+For this, Sloan was again on many sportswriters' ballots for Coach of the Year, however, he lost the award to Toronto Raptors head coach Sam Mitchell, who led his team to a franchise record-tying 47 victories and their first Atlantic Division title.
 Sloan lost the vote 394–301.

 The Jazz advanced to the Western Conference finals on May 15, 2007, with a 100–87 win over the Golden State Warriors.
 It was the sixth time in franchise history that Utah advanced to the conference finals, all coming under Sloan.
 However, they went on to lose 4–1 to the San Antonio Spurs.

 During the 2008–09 season, Sloan reached 1,000 wins as coach of the Jazz on November 7 after beating the Oklahoma City Thunder 104–97 in a Friday night game.
 He became the first coach in NBA history with 1,000 wins for one team.
 Sloan returned as head coach of the Jazz for the 2009–10 season, leading the team to a 53–29 record and the playoffs.

 Mirroring his tenacity as a player, Sloan was just as fiery as a coach.
 He was suspended one game for pushing referee Bob Delaney in April 1993.
 A decade later, Sloan was served a seven-game suspension in 2003 for pushing referee Courtney Kirkland in Sacramento.

 In April 2009, Sloan was named to the Naismith Memorial Basketball Hall of Fame, in the same class as his former longtime point guard John Stockton.
-Sloan chose class of 2006 Hall of Famer Charles Barkley to introduce him during his induction ceremony.
+Sloan chose the class of 2006 Hall of Famer Charles Barkley to introduce him during his induction ceremony.